Tennis Elbow

 Frequently, tennis elbow is treated with soft tissue massage, ultrasound and some stretches.
-However, there are several reasons which can lead to the onset of tennis.
-These reasons are usually highlighted in the subjective examination and generally are clarified by the findings in the physical examination.
-In such a manner an holistic approach is taken to treat a condition which could become severe and disabling if treated inadequately.
+However, there are several reasons which need to be addressed when ascertaining what has lead to the onset of tennis elbow.
+These reasons are usually highlighted in the clients response to questioning during the subjective examination which are subsequently clarified by manual therapy testing in the physical examination.
+In such a manner an holistic, patient centred, approach is taken to treat a condition which could become severe and disabling if treated inadequately.
 Importantly, the aim of the physiotherapist is not to treat every single structure and hope for the best.
-Rather, the physiotherapist aids in the clarification of the structures which are contributing to the problem.
-Moreover, they define the order of priority/importance each structure has in the generation of lateral elbow pain.
+Rather, the physiotherapeutic process clarifies the structures which are contributing to the problem.
+Moreover, the examination defines the order of priority/importance each structure has in the generation of lateral elbow pain.

 Mind map used for clarifying the multiple possibilties